jpeeples67/jpeeps67.github.io/_posts/2021-12-29-Histogram_Layer.md

 ---

 ## Problem Statement: Shortcomings of Convolutional Neural Networks
 Convolutional neural networks (CNNs) have shown tremendous ability for a variety of applications.
 One reason for the success of CNNs are that they excel at representing and detecting **structural textures**.
-However, they are **not** as effective at statistical textures.
+However, they are **not** as effective at **statistical textures**.
 To illustrate this point, below is an example of different structural and statistical textures:
 ![Texture](/images/Textures.PNG)
 <br/>We can visually see the distinct differences between the different texture combinations.
 The structural textures are a checkboard, cross, and stripe.
 The statistical textures are shown through foreground pixels values sampled from multinomial, binomial, and constant distributions.
 A CNN could easily distinguish the structural textures, but would struggle with the statistical texures.